ikerising12138/recipe-prediction/README.md

 <iframe src="assets/Scatter_Plot_Minutes.html" width=600 height=550 frameBorder=0></iframe>

-From the plots above, we can see that there seems to be some association between `n_steps`, `n_ingredients`, `minutes` and ratings, some with a visually bimodal trends.
+From the plots above, we can see that there seems to be some association between `n_steps`, `n_ingredients`, `minutes` and `rating`, some with visually bimodal trends.

-We believe these features helped our model to make better predictions partially due to their bimodal relationships with the ratings, and also because we believe that these features are associated with a high-level concept of 'tediousness' of a recipe, as we hypothesized that either recipes that are easy to make, or have a delicate preparation process will gain higher ratings.
+We believe these features will help our model to make better classification decisions partially due to their bimodal relationships with the ratings, and also because we believe that these features are associated with a high-level concept of 'tediousness' of a recipe, as we hypothesized that either recipes that are easy to make or recipes with a delicate preparation process will gain higher ratings.

 ### Engineering features

 Now that we've decided on what features to use, we wanted to process these data so that they help with better prediction results.

-For  `n_steps` and  `n_ingredients`, we used `KBinsDiscretizer` to transform their numerical values into discrete bins.
-This process allows us to better handle non-linear relationships (in case these features are not linearly related to rating), and to reduce overfitting as the complexity of the original data is simplified.
+For `n_steps` and `n_ingredients`, the former ranges from 0 to about 100 steps, and the latter ranges from 0 to 40 ingredients.
+Because of their manageable range and absence of outliers, we decided to use `KBinsDiscretizer` to transform their numerical values into discrete bins of 10 and 5, respectively.
+This process allows us to better handle non-linear relationships (in case these features are not linearly related to rating) and reduce overfitting as the complexity of the original data is simplified.

-For `minutes`, we've decided to apply `StandardScalar` to transform them to standardized units.
-This process enables us to better handle outliers, since for `minutes` column, the percentile distributuion is:
+Though, while looking at the distribution of `minutes`, we're surprised by its huge range of data as its percentile distribution is as follows:

 | Percentile       | Value      |
 | ---------------- | ---------- |